Stage III Lung Cancer

 Biopsy.
 A doctor will examine a sample of your tissue under a microscope to confirm that it’s cancer.

-Your doctors have several ways to treat you based on the size, location, and other characteristics of your cancer:
+Your doctors have several ways to treat you based on the size, location, and other characteristics of your cancer, including:

-Chemotherapy.
-You often may get this after surgery to help suppress any future cancers.
+• Chemotherapy.
+This drug therapy uses chemicals to kill and limit the growth of new cancer cells.
+You may get this after surgery to help suppress any future cancers.

-Radiation.
-If surgery couldn’t take out all of the cancer, you may get radiation therapy.
-Or you may have chemotherapy followed by radiation therapy.
+• Radiation.
+Your doctor will use powerful radiation to destroy cancer cells.
+If surgery fails to take out all of the cancer, you may get radiation therapy, or you may have chemotherapy followed by radiation therapy.

-Chemoradiation.
-If surgery isn’t an option, you may get chemotherapy or radiation therapy, or both at the same time.
+• Chemoradiation.
+If surgery isn’t an option, you may get chemotherapy, radiation therapy, or both at the same time.

-Immunotherapy.
-This uses drugs to rally your body’s own immune system to fight the cancer.
+• Immunotherapy.
+This therapy uses drugs to rally your body’s immune system to fight the cancer.
 Your doctor may use immunotherapy as a first treatment if surgery isn’t a good choice, or use it after chemoradiation.

 More people in the U.S. die of lung cancer than of breast, colon, and prostate cancers combined.
 About 1 in 3 people diagnosed with stage IIIA lung cancer live for at least 5 years after their diagnosis.
 For stage IIIB, the average 5-year survival rate is 26%.
 For stage IIIC, it’s 13%.